Galaxies99/oh-my-papers/README.md

 ## Data Preparation

-You can download full data at [Baidu Netdisk](https://pan.baidu.com/s/1N4zsWhieluiT3sC0FBASPw) (Extract Code: sc88) and [GoogleDrive](https://drive.google.com/drive/folders/1VJ2vK2OBEvTg_xaXfu8rSZHA-kl0vRS-?usp=sharing).
+You can download full data at [Baidu Netdisk](https://pan.baidu.com/s/1N4zsWhieluiT3sC0FBASPw) (Extract Code: sc88) and [Google Drive](https://drive.google.com/drive/folders/1VJ2vK2OBEvTg_xaXfu8rSZHA-kl0vRS-?usp=sharing), and you need to put it into `data` folder.
 We also prepare a tiny dataset, which is a subset of the full dataset.
 If you want to prepare the data yourself, please see [docs/data_preparation.md](docs/data_preparation.md) for details.

 ## Pretrained Models